-Boosting Climate Innovation in European regions with modest to moderate innovation rates
+Boosting Climate Innovation in European countries with emerging and moderate innovation rates

-The EIT Climate-KIC Regional Innovation Scheme (RIS) is our flagship initiative active in Southern, Central and Eastern European countries where we do not operate through office structures.
-It facilitates connectivity with our established innovation Hubs, ensuring EIT Climate-KIC’s pan-European reach and boosting climate innovation capacity across the continent.
+The EIT Climate-KIC Regional Innovation Scheme (RIS) is our flagship initiative, active in Southern, Central and Eastern European countries where we do not operate through office structures.

 The EIT RIS programme is designed as a long-term initiative to strengthen the national and regional innovation ecosystems of countries that are moderate and emerging innovators, based on the EU Innovation Scorecard.